CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > ***Only playable if The One Ring is at Mount Doom during the site phase.*** Its bearer must make a corruption check modified by -4.
+> > ***Only playable if The One Ring is at Mount Doom.*** Its bearer must make a corruption check modified by -4.
 If successful, _The One Ring_ is destroyed and its bearer's player wins.
 > >
 > > {: .fs-3 }
 > > _“...on the brink of the chasm, at the very Crack of Doom, stood Frodo...”_ ***---&#65279;LotRVI***